JonathanSafer/screeps/README.md

 1. claim                   - claim a room
 1. plan                    - create a layout for a structures in a new room
 1. <roomName>break         - send a breaker to a room to destroy structures
-1. <roomName>bigBreak      - send a boosted breaker to a room to destroy structures
+1. <roomName>quadRally      - send a quad to a room to destroy and creeps

 If a flag requires a city name to be part of its name, this specifies the city that will send the creeps.
 For example: a flag named `E11N140break` will send a breaker from E11N140.
 A city's name will always be the room name with a '0' added to the end.
 For flags that require a city name, we will use a '-' to convey that.
 So in the example above, the flag would referred to as `-break`.